 4. Blood Pressure

-Too often, we’re going into the doctor’s office (perhaps nervous) and have our blood pressure checked (once) and we get to put on a blood pressure drug for life!
+Too often, we’re going into the doctor’s office (perhaps nervous) and have our blood pressure checked (once) and we get to put on a high blood pressure drug for life even if we don’t necessarily have a medical condition and if we live healthy lifestyles!
 Here are a few tips to keep in mind when measuring blood pressure:

 - Keep your arm level when you measure it.